Saskia Plura attends the 73rd Lindau Nobel Laureate Meeting

 The Gutenberg Academy Fellows Program provides an interdisciplinary forum to maintain a continuous exchange of interdisciplinary scientific information.
 The GAFP’s unique status results from the association of scholars from different generations and different scientific fields of research, who are able to benefit from each other by gaining a multi-perspective view of their respective work in one particular subject area.
 Free from constraints that govern academic work at the university as a whole, the Gutenberg Academy Fellows Program allows for a reclassification and re-contextualization of expert knowledge.
 The GAFP provides both junior and senior members the possibility to work with outstanding scientists from varying disciplines within the university on their particular research topics, as well as on general questions of scientific and academic relevance.
 Within the university, the GAFP creates spaces for networking beyond research activities and across departmental boundaries, thus promoting identification of its members with the university as a whole.

-Curious about our network of excellent (young) scientists?
+Curious about our network of excellent scientists?
 Who they are, what they are working on and how you can reach them?
 Find out more:

 Did you know?
-The GAFP also has its own YouTube channel on which junior members present themselves and their research in short videos.
+The GAFP also has its own YouTube channel on which the junior members present themselves and their research in short videos.

 Active and former junior, senior and associate members network in closed groups on Facebook and LinkedIn.